Analytical and numerical studies of periodic superradiance: Comparison of the analytical solution of the T2B model and numerical simulation of the X2MB model

 The left column of Fig. \ref{fig:comparison} shows (a) period, (b) FWHM pulse duration, and (c) SR photon number for the different decay rates $A_{21}$ under $(P_{13}, A_{31}, A_{32}, \gamma_{32})=(10^{4},\underline{10^{2}},\underline{4},\underline{10^{7}})$ Hz.
 This corresponds to the variation on the horizontal line $P_{13}=10^{4}$ Hz in the green region of Fig. \ref{fig:stability}.
+The middle column of Fig. \ref{fig:comparison} shows the results for the different pumping rates $P_{13}$ under $(A_{21}, A_{31}, A_{32}, \gamma_{32})=(10^{3},\underline{10^{2}},\underline{4},\underline{10^{7}})$ Hz.
+This corresponds to the variation on the vertical line $A_{21}=10^{3}$ Hz in the green region of Fig. \ref{fig:stability}.
 The right column of Fig. \ref{fig:comparison} shows the results for the decay rate $A_{21}$ under $(P_{13}, A_{31}, A_{32}, \gamma_{32})=(\underline{200},\underline{10^{2}},100,\underline{10^{7}})$ Hz.
 This corresponds to the variation on the horizontal line $P_{13}=200$ Hz in the red region of Fig. \ref{fig:stability}.
 The blue crosses and red circles represent the results of the analytical solution of the T2B model and the numerical simulation of the X2MB model, respectively.
 They are in good agreement.
 This result shows the validity of several approximations used in the T2B model.
 The FWHM pulse duration, $\mathcal{O} (10)$ ns, and the SR photon number, $\mathcal{O} (10^{12\pm 1})$, are comparable with those in the experimental data.
 The period, $\mathcal{O} (1)$ $\mu$s, is two orders of magnitude shorter than that in the experiment.
 As $A_{21}$ increases, the period becomes shorter.
 This is because as $A_{21}$ increases, the population inversion reaches the threshold of SR earlier.
 On the other hand, as $A_{21}$ increases, the FWHM pulse duration becomes shorter and the number of SR photons increases.
-The FWHM pulse duration is inversely proportional to the SR photon number, which is one of the characteristics of SR.
+The FWHM pulse duration is inversely proportional to the SR photon number, which is one of the characteristics of SR. The fact that the results change little when $P_{13}$ is varied suggests that the rate-limiting factor of change in the system is due to other parameters.